nextstrain/docs.nextstrain.org/src/guides/bioinformatics/defining-clades.md

 * `clade` is the name of your clade, whatever you want to refer to it as.

 * `gene` should be entered as `nuc` if you are using nucleotide mutations.
-If you are using amino acid mutations, it would be the gene the amino acid mutation is in, as that gene is defined within the build.
+If you are using amino acid mutations, it would be the gene the amino acid mutation is in, as that gene is defined within the workflow.

 * `site` is the position in the genome where the mutation occurred.